-Providers should always verify member eligibility by calling the FEP Customer Service Center at (800-482-6655).
+Providers should always verify member eligibility by calling the FEP Customer Service Center at 1-877-668-4651.

-Arkansas Blue Cross is responsible for servicing and recruiting the Participating Dentist Network for FEP, and for ensuring the accuracy of the online provider directory and the provider file used for claims processing.
+[Insert Plan Name] is responsible for servicing and recruiting the Participating Dentist Network for FEP, and for ensuring the accuracy of the online provider directory and the provider file used for claims processing.

 Dentists who participate in FEP must provide care to members of both the FEP Basic Option and Standard Option plans.
-You can determine which plan a member has by looking at the ID card.
-(See samples on the following page.)
+You can determine which plan a member has by looking at the ID card (see samples on the following page).
 The card will have a unique ID number beginning with an “R” to indicate FEP, as well as one of these enrollment codes:

 Highlights of Basic and Standard Options